ihonomic/ihonomic/README.md

 - 👋 Hi, I’m Ihonosetale Oseghale
 - 👀 Always failing but consistently rising
 - 🌱 Building complex web and mobile apps
-- 💞️ I’m looking to collaborate on open source projects related to Django/python and Javascripts with React
+- 💞️ Collaborating on open-source projects
-- 📫 You can reach me by sending a mail to onosetaleoseghale@gmail.com.
-I'll be happy to chat anytime.
+- 📫 happy to chat anytime.
 <!---
 ihonomic/ihonomic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.